 Baby Gains Hand Eye Coordination Skills

-Learning to scoop cereal in a spoon, stab a green bean with a fork and steer a loaded utensil to the mouth are all great ways for your baby to practice hand eye coordination skills , or "Visual Motor Skills" as OT's like to call them.
+Learning to scoop cereal in a spoon, stab a green bean with a fork and steer a loaded utensil to the mouth are all great ways for your baby to practice hand eye coordination skills , or "Visual Motor Skills" as child development nerds like me call them.

 Because feeding is so motivating for most kiddos, they tend to work hard and persist in the face of challenging motor tasks.

 Getting messy at mealtimes doesn't just make for great photo ops - it's great for developing tactile (touch) sensory processing skills.
 Babies learn that feeling sticky, slimy, cold and warm on their hands and face is okay.

 Early sensory experiences help babies develop sensory thresholds - learning what inputs feel SAFE and COMFORTABLE (and what feels like TOO MUCH or TOO LITTLE input).

 Self-feeding also helps babies develop the kinesthetic or proprioceptive sense.
 This is the sense that tells you where your body parts are in relation to each other and to the world around you.
 It's the sense that allows you to touch your nose with your eyes closed and to button your coat without looking.
 Babies learn where their mouths are (through some pretty hilarious trial and error!) and gain muscle memory for the arm movements of bringing food and utensils to the mouth.